Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 - `--admin_accounts (env: CCD_SERVER_ADMIN_ACCOUNTS)` are allowed to read all data from the database and set the `claimed` flag in the database.
 Admin accounts have elevated permission and the flag can be re-used to set several admin accounts.

 - `--claim_expiry_duration_days (env: CCD_SERVER_CLAIM_EXPIRY_DURATION_DAYS)` is the duration after creating a new account during which the account is eligible to claim the reward, the default value `60` is used.

+- `--frontend (env: CCD_SERVER_FRONTEND)` is the path to the directory where the frontend assets are located.
+If not specified, the default value `../frontend/dist` is used.

 You can open the help menu as follows: